neatzzy/Proj-ISC-DroidDefender/README.md

 ## Prerequisites
 To run the game, you need:
-- A compatible RISC-V CPU simulator or emulator.
-(FPGARS is recommended: [FPGARS](https://leoriether.github.io/FPGRARS/))
+- A compatible RISC-V CPU simulator or emulator. ([FPGARS](https://leoriether.github.io/FPGRARS/) is recommended)
 - A configured RISC-V Assembly development environment.

 ## Contribution